vuejs/apollo/README.md

 ### subscribe

-**:warning: If you want to update a query with the result of the subscription, use `subscribeForMore`.
+**:warning: If you want to update a query with the result of the subscription, use `subscribeToMore`.
 The methods below are suitable for a 'notify' use case.**

 Use the `$apollo.subscribe()` method to subscribe to a GraphQL subscription that will get killed automatically when the component is destroyed: